In Ukraine, no way to avoid a bumpy ride

 Most drivers blame the government for the fact that potholes and crumbling asphalt mean they either have to endure incessant jolts and regular damage by steering straight over them, or zig-zag around them, with perilous consequences.

 In fact, the government does spend on the roads.
-Like the heavily subsidized energy and utilities sectors, Ukraine's state-run road network drains billions of dollars a year.
+Like the heavily subsidised energy and utilities sectors, Ukraine's state-run road network drains billions of dollars a year.

 But most is swallowed up by corruption, mis-spending and short-term repairs, leaving the authorities with the choice of raising taxes to cover the soaring costs or cracking down.